jfiander/jokes/Green Golfballs.md

 ## Jack's Sixth Birthday

 Jack and his dad lived in a nice house in a quiet suburb.
 Jack's mom had died a few months ago, so he was still pretty upset about that.
-His birthday was coming up, so his dad maked him an offer.
+His birthday was coming up, so his dad made him an offer.

 "Jack, your birthday is coming up.
 To help you feel just a little bit better after we lost mom, I'd like to buy you something for your birthday.
 It can be anything at all.
 Just name it, and I'll get it for you."